 COVID-19 has made us rethink all matters of hygiene.
 Since the coronavirus widely spreads via surfaces, they must be cleaned and sanitized to curb the spread.
 This is particularly true in schools, where students spend significant amounts of time confined in the classroom.
 There’s a risk of COVID-19 infections spreading in any confined environment, especially when surfaces are not thoroughly cleaned and sanitized.

-It’s important to maintain a daily cleaning checklist for schools, sanitizing and disinfecting all classroom contact surfaces.
+It’s important to maintain a daily COVID cleaning checklist for schools, sanitizing and disinfecting all classroom contact surfaces.
 There are numerous activities to create a safer space for students in schools, from installing hand sanitizer stations to more recycling containers.

-Below is a daily classroom cleaning checklist with all the sanitizing and disinfecting protocols to limit COVID-19 in schools:
+Below is a daily COVID classroom cleaning checklist with all the sanitizing and disinfecting protocols to limit COVID-19 in schools:

 Cleaning chairs and desks in classrooms